digital-asset/docs.daml.com/docs/2.7.0/docs/tools/sandbox.rst

 Types of Metrics
 ================

-This is a list of type of metrics with all data points recorded for each.
+This is a list of types of metrics with all data points recorded for each.
 Use this as a reference when reading the list of metrics.

 Gauge